 Germany’s largest DIY store, ‘toom Baumarkt DIY,’ pulled Roundup from its stores after the WHO’s announcement.

 Last year, Italy’s Ministry of Health banned the use of glyphosate in public places, including:

 …parks, gardens, and courtyards, the edges of roads and railways, urban areas, sports fields and recreational areas, playgrounds and green areas within the school buildings, and areas adjacent to health facilities. — Food Democracy Now!

 If these and other countries have acted to protect their citizens from a chemical that allegedly causes cancer, shouldn’t the United States do the same?

-So for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is and isn’t used.
-According to the LA Times, several schools districts in Southern California including Burbank, Irvine and Glendale have already banned the use of Roundup from their campuses.
+So, for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is used.
+For example, several schools districts in Southern California—including Burbank, Irvine, and Glendale—have banned the use of Roundup on their campuses.

 What You Can Do